 What does the CBC tell us about platelets?

-The automated analyzer reports the number of platelets in the blood, which gives an indication of the body’s ability to stop minor bleeding.
+A) Numbers.
+The number of platelets in the blood gives an indication of the body’s ability to stop minor bleeding.
 If the platelet count falls below a certain critical level, then widespread spontaneous bleeding may occur.
 A low platelet count may be caused by a variety of diseases such as recent infection, serious systemic illness, immune disorders, or bone marrow disease.
 An increased platelet count is commonly associated with simple excitement or exertion, although a high platelet count may be seen when the marrow is working hard to repair a shortage of platelets.
 In very rare cases, extremely high platelet counts may indicate underlying bone marrow cancer.